TadNodir/BackeryRoll/README.md

 With the buy command the active player can buy raw materials from the market, provided he has enough gold pieces available.

 Input: buy <resource>

-Output: <price>;<gold> If successful, the current price of the raw material is output as well as the current gold supply of the player after purchasing the associated resource.
+Output: <price>;<gold>.
+If successful, the current price of the raw material is output as well as the current gold supply of the player after purchasing the associated resource.

 The prepare command